 There is no going back once you have made dosa in a cast iron Tawa.
 The browning, taste and texture are unrivalled.
 Moreover, with proper care, it is a piece of cookware that can outlive you.

 A drawback however is that cast iron cookware generally is high maintenance.
-You need to keep it away from moisture and also, season them for that black patina.
+You need to keep them away from moisture and also, season them for that black patina.

-Opt for an unseasoned cast iron Tawa if If you are confident of seasoning it yourself.
+Opt for an unseasoned cast iron Tawa if you are confident in seasoning it yourself.
 Else, you can buy pre-seasoned ones which are sold online.

 Stainless Steel Frying Pan

 If cast iron skillets are too high maintenance for you, then stainless steel pans are the better alternative.
 But, it is better to opt for 3-ply stainless steel which comes with 2 layers of 304-grade stainless steel and a layer of aluminium sandwiched in between.
 Options from Meyer, Vinod and Bergner are quite durable.
 They won’t warp and the rivets are also made of high-quality steel.
 So you won’t find any noticeable gap between the pan and the rivets, even after prolonged use.